 The MPP degree is a rigorous, focused, skills-oriented program geared toward students who want to pursue a career in policy analysis; in contrast, the MPA degree is broader in focus, building on students’ prior professional experience and preparing them to lead and manage public service organizations.

 MPA and MPP Alumni do a lot of amazing things with their degrees!
 Here are just a few award winning alumni who make NASPAA proud!

-Are their other graduate degree options besides the MPA or MPP?
+Are there other graduate degree options besides the MPA or MPP?